1 General Information

 For more information on your rights, please see the ICO website: ‘Your rights as an individual’.

 We do not use automated decision making.
-We may occasionally profile your data for the purpose of recruiting Rebels, who wish to Rebel for Life.
+As we explain above in the section on fundraising, we may occasionally profile your data for the purposes set out there.